German, US foreign ministers meet for talks on Afghanistan | DW | 08.09.2021

 Blinken has come from Qatar, another transit hub for Afghan evacuees, to meet Maas at the US base in Ramstein

-German Foreign Minister Heiko Maas and US Secretary of State Antony Blinken are meeting Wednesday at the Ramstein Air Base in western Germany.
+German Foreign Minister Heiko Maas and US Secretary of State Antony Blinken are holding talks Wednesday at the Ramstein Air Base in western Germany.

 The US base has been a processing hub for thousands of evacuees during the massive airlift from Afghanistan.
 Around 34,000 people were flown for layovers to Ramstein.